leonardopessoa-eng/Steel-Sleepers-Defect-Detection/README.md

-# Python-preprocessing-techniques
+# Steel-Sleepers-Defect-Detection

-# Geometric signals of a real railway for defect detection in steel sleeprs.
+Geometric signals of a real railway were used for defect detection in steel sleeprs.

+Files:
-Some preprocessing techniques used in the project
+- Feature_Extraction: Represents some preprocessing techniques used in the project